Effect-TS/meetups/README.md

 ![Effect logo](https://github.com/user-attachments/assets/2658df4a-9762-424f-908b-5100a3db0792)

 # Welcome to Effect Meetup Template
 This is a template repository for Effect meetup organizers.
 It includes talk submissions as issues and other resources.
-Feel free to use it for your meetups.
+Feel free to use it and customize it for your meetups.

 ## Talk submissions
 Submit your Effect-related talk proposal to showcase your use cases and how you're leveraging Effect in real-world projects.